How to Create a Virtual Host in Apache 2.4

 sudo vi /etc/httpd/conf.d/vhost.conf

-In my examples I always use VI as the editor, if you use different editor then adjust the command accordingly.
+In my examples I always use VI as the editor, if you use a different editor then adjust the command accordingly.

 <VirtualHost *:80>